cesar-rosales/se_project_spots/README.md

 # Project: Spots

-## Overview
+### Overview

 Spots is a social media web application designed to ensure all elements display correctly across different screen sizes.
-This project requires more time and effort than previous ones, as there are still key features that need to be completed.
+This project requires more time and effort than previous ones.

 ---